Qualifying Industrial Zones (QIZs)

 - Upper Egypt: Minya and Beni Suef governorates.

-Egypt’s 15 QIZs are located in Greater Cairo, Alexandria, the Suez Canal zone, the central Delta, Beni Suef and Minya.
-There are over 900 registered QIZ companies, of which the vast majority produce textiles and clothing items.
+There are over 1,000 registered QIZ companies, of which the vast majority produce textiles and clothing items.
 Because U.S. tariffs on textile and apparel goods are relatively high, production of these goods in QIZs is particularly attractive.
-Other eligible sectors are food and beverage, leather and glassware.
+Other eligible sectors include processed agricultural foods, machinery and equipment, base metals, chemicals, plastics, leather and raw materials such as glassware, marble and granite.